MinLL/MinAI/README.md

    - Crouch and press the hotkey to update the narrator's diary
    - Stand normally and press the hotkey to update all diaries
    - Look at an NPC and press the hotkey to update just that NPC's diary

+# MinAI Dungeon Master Hotkeys

+## Overview

+This feature adds two new hotkeys to MinAI that allow players to act as a "dungeon master" and introduce events or information to the game world:

+1. **Dungeon Master Voice**: Record voice input or send a generic event prompt
+2. **Dungeon Master Text**: Type a custom message to send to an NPC or The Narrator

+The dungeon master's messages are treated as authoritative information about the game world, allowing players to create custom scenarios and guide NPC responses.

+## Benefits

+- **Enhanced Storytelling**: Introduce custom events, challenges, or plot developments
+- **World Building**: Add details to the game world that NPCs will acknowledge and respond to
+- **Roleplaying**: Create more dynamic and interactive roleplaying scenarios
+- **NPC Direction**: Guide NPC behavior by providing them with new information
+- **Scenario Creation**: Set up custom scenarios without needing to modify the game
+- **Flexible Narration**: Send messages to specific NPCs or to The Narrator for general world events

+## Usage

+1. Set the dungeon master hotkeys in the MCM menu under the "General" tab
+2. For targeted messages to an NPC:
+   - Look at the NPC you want to send a message to
+3. For general narration:
+   - Don't target any NPC (look at empty space or objects)
+   - The message will be sent to The Narrator
+4. For voice input:
+   - Press and hold the Dungeon Master Voice key to record your message
+   - Release quickly to send a generic event prompt without recording
+5. For text input:
+   - Press the Dungeon Master Text key
+   - Type your message in the text entry box that appears
+   - The message will be sent to the targeted NPC or The Narrator

+## Examples

+Here are some examples of how you can use the dungeon master feature:

+### When targeting an NPC:
+- **Create Personal Challenges**: "You feel a strange magical effect that temporarily weakens your spells."
+- **Add Character Background**: "You suddenly remember an important detail from your past."
+- **Guide Roleplay**: "You notice something suspicious about the person across the room."

+### When targeting The Narrator (no NPC targeted):
+- **Create Weather Events**: "A sudden thunderstorm begins, with lightning striking nearby."
+- **Introduce NPCs**: "A group of bandits appears on the road ahead."
+- **Set Up Scenarios**: "A hidden treasure chest is visible behind the waterfall."
+- **Create Atmosphere**: "The tavern is unusually crowded tonight, with many patrons celebrating."